WRF-CMake/wrf/CONTRIBUTING.md

 - [Versioning](#versioning)

-If you would like to know more about specific development guidelines, please refer to our [development notes](DEVELOP.md).

 ## Report a bug

 Before creating bug reports, please check if similar issue have already been reported [here](https://github.com/WRF-CMake/WRF/issues).
 If none exist please create a new issue and include as many details as possible using the required template.